-In accordance with the SB 1 Accountability and Transparency Guidelines the Commission requires Baseline Agreements for ATP projects with a total project cost of \$25 million or greater or a total programmed amount of \$10 million or greater in ATP funds.
+In accordance with the SB 1 Accountability and Transparency Guidelines the Commission requires Baseline Agreements for ATP projects with a total project cost of \$25 million or greater (all funds) or a total programmed amount of \$10 million or greater in ATP funds.
 Baseline agreements establish the agreed upon benefits, project scope, schedule and cost of a project for which the Commission has approved funding.
 These agreements provide a foundation for project monitoring and reporting and identify the agency responsible for reporting on the progress made towards the implementation of the project.

-The Commission will approve Baseline Agreements at a regular Commission meeting within four months after a project has been adopted into the ATP Program.
-An exception applies for projects that have not received environmental clearance; these projects will be expected to have a baseline agreement approved within six months after the Lead Agency files of a notice of exemption or files a notice of determination pursuant to the California Environmental Quality Act.
+The Commission will approve baseline agreements at a regular Commission meeting within four months after a project has been adopted into the ATP Program.
+An exception applies for projects that have not received environmental clearance; these projects will be expected to have a baseline agreement approved within six months after the Lead Agency files a notice of exemption or files a notice of determination pursuant to the California Environmental Quality Act.

-The Commission may delete a project for which no Baseline Agreement is executed.
-The Commission will not consider approval of a project allocation, except for the environmental project phase, without an approved Baseline Agreement.
+The Commission may delete a project for which no baseline agreement is executed.
+The Commission will not consider approval of a project allocation, except for the environmental project phase and the non-infrastructure project phase for infrastructure/non-infrastructure combination projects, without an approved baseline agreement.
 The SB 1 Accountability and Transparency Guidelines are available on the Commission's website.

 VII.
-Program/Project Amendments
+Program / Project Amendments